ammiewang/smarteulers/README.txt

 - numpy or matplotlib
 - csv

-To install any necessary packages, simply write "pip install [package]" or "pip3 install [package]" in the terminal command line.

 times.py
 - Run times.py in order to test the runtime of each Euler's method algorithm.
   The runtimes should be output in the terminal.
 (Please note that even upon